 Watch out for financial judging.
 After all, what you choose to spend money on may appear stupid to someone else.
 Take a step back before judging personal finance choices.

 We all make choices with our money every day.
-It goes beyond the idea of trying to cut costs and avoid wasting money.
-Our money choices say a lot about what we value, and what's important to us.
+It goes beyond trying to cut costs and avoid wasting money.
+Our money choices say a lot about what we value and what's important to us.
 It can be easy to point to others and say that their choices are stupid, but what about your financial choices?
 Could someone point to your spending and have a valid argument for calling it stupid?